chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

 (comment (run-tests))
 ```

-There you have it, a localized code reload that keeps the existing runtime state
-of the system.
-Any work happening on the handlers of the application will rarely
-need a full system reload.

 ## Where if falls short

 To dig a little deeper, this works because when clojure functions are evaluated
 (which specifically means "compiled" by the Clojure compiler here), a
 distinction is made between symbols referencing global [vars][7] and others in
 the lexical scope.
+You can get the full picture by reading about [Clojure's
+evaluation][8].
+When the function is invoked, every var in its body will be
+dereferenced (or "traversed"), so you will see the last evaluated value of those
+vars (unless you are compiling with [direct-linking][6] enabled, but that's not
+usually the case during development).

 We can observe this difference when the value of a function is captured in the
 closure of another.
-Let's add an example to the `deeply-nested` namespace:
+Let's add an example of this to the `deeply-nested`
+namespace:

 ```clj
 (ns demo-closeable.deeply-nested)